 Interested in playing University Softball in Ontario in 2017?
 Visit our "Teams" section to contact a coach directly or contact the President of the OIWFA directly by clicking here.

 Steve Bottoms Named 2016 Outstanding Contribution Award Winner

-The OIWFA is pleased to announce its very first recipient of the Outstanding Contribution Award.
-This award has been designed as a prestigious honour, recognizing an individual’s outstanding, long-term contributions to the OIWFA and who has advocated for and promoted the OIWFA and sport of women’s softball over an extended number of years.
+The OIWFA is pleased to announce its second ever recipient of the Outstanding Contribution Award.
+This award has been designed as a prestigious honour, recognizing an individual’s outstanding, long-term contributions to the OIWFA, and who has advocated for and promoted the OIWFA and sport of women’s softball over an extended number of years.

-This year’s recipient is from the University of Ottawa Gee Gees, former Head Coach, Scott Searle.
+This year’s recipient is from the University of Guelph Gryphons and past-OIWFA Executive member, Steve Bottoms.

-Scott will be presented with the inaugural Outstanding Contribution Award at the OIWFA banquet held on Saturday October 17th at the Days Inn Hotel on Benson Street in Kingston.
-Tickets are available by contacting Matt Allen at email@example.com.
+Steve will be presented with the Outstanding Contribution Award at the OIWFA banquet held on Saturday October 15th at the Quality Hotel and Suites in Woodstock.
+Banquet tickets are available by contacting Matt Allen at email@example.com.